keithesanks-prog/Ask-Tilli-Master-Chatbot/SECURITY_ASSESSMENT.md

 ### 🔴 **CRITICAL FOR PRODUCTION:**

 **Before production:**
-1. ⚠️ Enable authentication (`ENABLE_AUTH=true`)
-2. ❌ Implement data access control (who can access which students)
+1. 🚨 **❌ CRITICAL: Implement data access control** - **BLOCKER** (who can access which students)
+   - **Cannot deploy without this** - Currently ANY authenticated user can access ANY student
+   - This is a **FERPA violation risk** and **data breach risk**
+   - See [DATA_ACCESS_CONTROL.md](DATA_ACCESS_CONTROL.md) for implementation guide
+2. ⚠️ Enable authentication (`ENABLE_AUTH=true`)
 3. ❌ Add PII redaction (protect student data in responses)
 4. ✅ Set up HTTPS/TLS (implemented - configure reverse proxy)
 5. ✅ **FERPA-compliant audit logging (implemented - configure retention)** ⬆️ NEW
 6. ✅ **Fail-safe shutdown (implemented)** ⬆️ NEW
 7. ✅ **Security health check (implemented)** ⬆️ NEW

-**Current status: Well-protected for development/testing with strong audit logging and fail-safe shutdown.
-NOT production-ready without enabling authentication, implementing data access control, and adding PII redaction.**
+**Current status: Well-protected for development/testing with strong audit logging and fail-safe shutdown. 🚨 NOT production-ready - CRITICAL BLOCKER: Data access control must be implemented before any production deployment.
+Currently, any authenticated user can access any student's data, which is a FERPA violation risk and data breach risk.**

 ---